Race for top EU jobs turns murkier before elections

 Both are seen as old-fashioned federalists, anathema to Britons seeking to erase the EU's treaty aim of "ever closer union" and a liability when Cameron plans to renegotiate membership terms and put the result to a referendum in 2017.

-Previous British prime ministers vetoed federalist Belgian favourites for the Commission presidency in 1994 and 2004.
+Previous British prime ministers vetoed federalist Belgian favorites for the Commission presidency in 1994 and 2004.

 Although London has no veto this time over a decision now subject to qualified majority voting, it might find enough allies to block either man, and anyway the EU does not normally outvote a big member state on a matter of national interest.

-Dutch Prime Minister Mark Rutte also voiced scepticism on Thursday about the Spitzenkandidat system.
+Dutch Prime Minister Mark Rutte also voiced skepticism on Thursday about the Spitzenkandidat system.

 Juncker, among the first to advocate issuing joint euro zone bonds in 2008, sought to reassure Germans in a speech on Saturday that he would oppose common euro zone bonds, rapid EU enlargement or unchecked power for Brussels.